Wyatt915/fireplace/README.md

 ### Options
 ```
 Usage: ./fireplace [options]
         -c character    An ASCII character to draw the flames.
 Default is '@'.
         -h              Print this message.
         -f framerate    Set the framerate in frames/sec.
 Default is 20.
                         A framerate of zero will make frames spit out as soon as they are ready.
         -t temp         Set the maximum temperature of the flames.
 Default is 10.
                         A higher temp means taller flames.
+Press the up/down arrows
+                        to change the temperature at any time.
+        -r              print random characters

-Press q at any time to douse the flames.
+Press ^C or q at any time to douse the flames.^C
 ```

 ## Docker build and run